 In 2011 three juvenile iguanas were discovered on the resort.
 This has caused great excitement locally and internationally and we now work closely with the Local Government agencies as well as Fiji Iguana specialist Kula Park in Fiji and specialists from Taronga Zoo in Sydney Australia and San Diego Zoo in the USA.
 In the last fiver years, we have found many more Iguanas to add to the family and also now have a breeding pair.

 Several reasons can be attributed to the drastic diminishing number of Fiji Crested Iguanas.
 The main one is the loss of their natural environment ie Dry Forest, and the introduction of cats and goats to the islands.
-You can read about our latest Iguana program on our News page.
+You can learn more about our complete program and conservation efforts here.

 As part of the Ahura Resorts environmental program we have a Permit to catch and protect Iguanas found on the lease area.
 We work closely with our partners to protect the Iguanas with the ultimate aim of setting up our own breeding and release program. (see Ahura Resorts Environmental Policy).